EmblemHealth | UnitedHealthcare

 Contact us

-For members: If you have any questions, please call us at 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m., Monday through Friday.
+For members: If you have any questions, please call us at 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m.
+Eastern Standard Time, Monday through Friday.
 A dedicated NYCE PPO Customer Service representative will be happy to help.

 For providers: